aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 #### Work with Patterns

 A simple way to get and apply a pattern to the fill of any fillable objects in a document has been presented.
-For this purpose, the [Patterned](https://apireference.aspose.com/words/java/com.aspose.words/fill#patterned(int)) method with two overloads and the [Pattern](https://apireference.aspose.com/words/java/com.aspose.words/fill#Pattern) property have been added to the [Fill](https://apireference.aspose.com/words/java/com.aspose.words/Fill) class and the [PatternType](https://apireference.aspose.com/words/java/com.aspose.words/PatternType) enumeration.
+For this purpose, the [Patterned](https://apireference.aspose.com/words/java/com.aspose.words/fill#patterned(int)) method with two overloads and the [Pattern](https://apireference.aspose.com/words/java/com.aspose.words/fill#Pattern) property have been added to the [Fill](https://apireference.aspose.com/words/java/com.aspose.words/Fill) class and the [PatternType](https://apireference.aspose.com/words/java/com.aspose.words/PatternType) enumeration has been added to the Constants.

 ### Conversion